DevsOnFlutter/file_manager/README.md

 * Describe the use-case.

 * Open an issue explaining why we need this hook, how to use it, ...
-  This is important as a hook will not get merged if the hook doens't appeal to a large number of people.
+  This is important as a hook will not get merged if the hook doesn't appeal to a large number of people.

 * If your hook is rejected, don't worry!
 A rejection doesn't mean that it won't be merged later in the future if more people shows an interest in it.
   In the mean-time, feel free to publish your hook as a package on <https://pub.dev>.

-* A hook will not be merged unles fully tested, to avoid breaking it inadvertendly in the future.
+* A hook will not be merged unless fully tested, to avoid breaking it inadvertently in the future.